-…for the seventeen people murdered in Paris by jihadi/Muslim extremists, January 2015.
+… for the seventeen people murdered in Paris by jihadi/Islamist extremists, January 2015.

 The Act of Remembrance for the seventeen people murdered in Paris in January 2015, St. Nicholas CE Cathedral, Newcastle-upon-Tyne, UK